Direct Composite Veneers

 Important Factors for the Longevity of Direct Composite Veneers

-While direct composite veneers last a long time for patients, Dr. Alves reviews four factors (and corresponding best practices) that contribute to improving longevity of restorations: adhesion, occlusion, light curing, and polishing.
+While direct composite veneers last a long time for patients, Dr. Alves reviews four factors (and corresponding best practices) that contribute to improving the longevity of restorations: adhesion, occlusion, light curing, and polishing.

 Adhesion.
-Careful etching of the tooth surface and strong adhesion are vital to longevity of composite veneers.
+Careful etching of the tooth surface and strong adhesion are vital to the longevity of composite veneers.

 Occlusion.
 The importance of occlusion is demonstrated through a case study including before and after results where the patient’s occlusion was causing previous restorations to fail.
 Correcting issues with occlusion at the canine helped restore proper movement to protect the posterior and anterior teeth, contributing to the longevity of the restoration while producing an aesthetic result.

 Light curing.
-Adequate light curing with a high-quality curing device is vital to adhesion, reducing post operative sensitivity, stabilizing color, and ensuring the overall strength of the restoration.
+Adequate light curing with a high-quality curing device is vital to adhesion, reducing post-operative sensitivity, stabilizing color, and ensuring the overall strength of the restoration.

 Polishing.
 Polishing contributes to the overall look of the veneers as well as longevity.
 Polishing tools and sequencing recommended for direct composite veneers include: FlexiDiscs, blue FlexiCups, pink FlexiCups, and then FlexiBuff.

 Achieving a Natural-Looking Smile

 To practice the effective application of composite resin veneers and achieve natural-looking smiles, it’s important to spend time studying dental morphology, including transitional line angles, incisor line angles, and embrasures.
 Also important are the areas of the affected teeth where light is reflected and deflected.
 Identifying and replicating these natural morphological factors in the restoration is key to producing optimal results.